dnjackson/concept_backend_play/design/concepts/All/extract-api.md

 ---
 ### POST /api/LikertSurvey/_analyzeSentiment

-**Description:** Analyzes the overall sentiment of responses for a given question.
+**Description:** Analyzes all responses for a question to determine overall sentiment.

 **Requirements:**
-- The given `question` exists.
+- *None specified.*

 **Effects:**
-- This query analyzes all responses for a given `question` and returns a string indicating the overall sentiment.
+- Analyzes all responses for a given `question` and returns a string indicating the overall sentiment (positive, negative, bimodal, mixed, or neutral).
-- If there are no responses, returns "neutral".
-- Calculates the average and standard deviation of all collected scores.
-- Returns a sentiment string based on these rules:
-  - If the average score is greater than 3.5, returns "positive".
-  - If the average score is less than 2.5, returns "negative".
-  - If the standard deviation is greater than 1.5, returns "bimodal".
-  - Otherwise, returns "mixed".

 **Request Body:**
 ```json